RayMangum/empty/README.md

     Error: Called stop() outside of a test context
     Source: http://localhost:7357/assets/vendor.js:91318

-The the console in the developer tools also shows the following message:
+The console in the developer tools also shows the following message:

     FIREBASE WARNING: Exception was thrown by user callback.
 Error: Called stop() outside of a test context at Object.extend.stop (http://localhost:7357/assets/test-support.js:3000:10)